plone/documentation/docs/backend/behaviors.md

 After you apply the profile (or uninstall and install the custom add-on), the behavior is available on the Event content type.

-## How behaviors are working
+## How behaviors work

-At the most basic level, a behavior is like a conditional adapter.
+At the most basic level, a behavior is like a conditional {term}`adapter`.
-For a Dexterity content type, the default condition is, "is this behavior listed in the behaviors property in the FTI?"
+For a content type, the default condition is, "is this behavior listed in the behaviors property in the FTI?"
 But the condition itself is an adapter; in rare cases, this can be overruled.
 When a behavior is enabled for a particular object, it will be possible to adapt that object to the behavior's interface.
 If the behavior is disabled, adaptation will fail.

 A behavior consists at the very least of an interface and some metadata, namely a name, title, and description.
-This is also called a schema-only interface
+This is also called a schema-only interface.

 In other cases, there is also a factory, akin to an adapter factory, which will be invoked to get an appropriate adapter when requested.
 This is usually just a class that looks like any other adapter factory, although it will tend to apply to Interface, IContentish, or a similarly broad context.